ARTICLE I - MEMBERSHIP

 (b) the receipt of and the issuance of receipts for all monies due and payable to the Cooperative and for the deposit of all such monies in the name of the Cooperative in such bank or banks as shall be selected in accordance with the provisions of these bylaws; and

-The board of trustees may appoint a manager who may be, but who shall not be required to be, a member of the Cooperative.
-The manager shall perform such duties and shall exercise such authority as the board of trustees may from time to time vest in him.
+The board of trustees may appoint a General Manager/Chief Executive Officer who may be, but who shall not be required to be, a member of the Cooperative.
+The General Manager/Chief Executive Officer shall perform such duties and shall exercise such authority as the board of trustees may from time to time vest in him or her, either by resolution or board policy.

 SECTION 9.
 Bonds of Officers.